The Common Metadata Repository: The Foundation of NASA’s Earth Observation Data

 Development of NASA Earth Science Data Collections and the Need for the CMR

-Prior to the development of the CMR, the EOSDIS’ EOS Clearing House (ECHO) and NASA’s Global Change Master Directory (GCMD) enabled search and discovery of data from NASA Earth observing missions.
+Prior to the development of the CMR, ECHO and GCMD enabled search and discovery of data from NASA Earth observing missions.
 While both ECHO and the GCMD rely on metadata to enable search and discovery of data and data products, they followed separate paths in their development.

 Due to the similar data and data collections held by both services, the integration of ECHO and GCMD metadata into the CMR puts these systems on the same coordinated and coherent path and helps merge these two vast data collections.
 The end result is a more streamlined search through a more unified collection of Earth science metadata.